josephchristianabela-cmd/clinical-trial-analytics-platform/README.md

 Informed by the ICH E9(R1) guidelines on estimands:

-Population: a Full Analysis Set (FAS) was used.
+Population: a Full Analysis Set (FAS) was used (n = 254).

-Endpoint: Time-to-event, i.e  days from treatment start date (`TRTSDT`) to treatment end date (`TRTEDT`).
+Endpoint: Time-to-event, i.e  days from treatment start date (`TRTSDT`) to the First Dermatologic Event.

 Intercurrent events: discontinuation

 Statistics: Hazard ratio calculated using Cox Proportional Hazards model.

-Time-to-treatment-discontinuation was used as an indicator of safety and tolerability, using ADaM time-to-event (ADTTE) structures, right-censored observations were handled via the censoring indicator (CNSR).
+The time-to-first dermatologic event was evaluated using CDISC ADaM time-to-event (`ADTTE`) structures.
+Right-censored observations were handled programmatically via the formal censoring indicator mapping (`CNSR == 0` defining an event occurrence).

 ### Primary Model Outputs: Time-to-Treatment-Discontinuation
 The regression engine evaluated the relative hazard of treatment discontinuation across study arms.
 The model completed with stable fit metrics across all three global statistical tests ($p = 0.001$):